MaxUhl98/ComputerVisionDemonstration/new_readme_WiP.md

 # Computer Vision Pipeline

-Since I heard the [Podcast](https://www.youtube.com/watch?v=RF4LwRl0npQ&t=747s) with [Christof Henkel](https://www.kaggle.com/christofhenkel  it became clear to me I want to develop my own robust and highly configurable ComputerVision model training framework to automate most of the repetetive steps of model training and thus remove the need to create redundant and poorly documented/tracked experiments.
+Since I heard the [Podcast](https://www.youtube.com/watch?v=RF4LwRl0npQ&t=747s) with [Christof Henkel](https://www.kaggle.com/christofhenkel)  it became clear to me, that I want to develop my own robust and highly configurable ComputerVision model training framework to automate most of the repetitive steps of model training and thus remove the need to create redundant and poorly documented/tracked experiments.
 This readme serves as a guide to explain how to use this framework, explain its inner workings and showcase its results on a real world eye disease dataset.